 For further helpful advice and information please also refer to the:

 Physics undergraduates operate their own peer-support scheme for Stage 1 students.

 Enquiries of an administrative nature can be dealt with by emailing the Education Support Office:

-or by calling in person at the Physics Building Reception (Ground Floor) during the following opening times:
+or by calling in person at the Peter Chalk Reception during the following opening times:

 Effective studying depends on a number of factors: the subject discipline, the particular teaching methods used and the personal preferences of you the student.
 However, you also need to adapt your study techniques to fit in with the learning situation in which you find yourself.
 This document: